hugorodgerbrown/Conversations/readme.md

     POST /api/v1/conversations HTTP/1.1

-A conversation is begun with a POST to the API (/api/conversations).
+A conversation is begun with a POST to the API.
 The POST request contains details of the message, and a list of recipient emails.
-The service will forward the message, via email, to each the recipients, and generate a unique ID for the conversation.
-This ID will be returned to the calling application in the HTTP response, along with a link back to URL for the conversation.
+The service will forward the message, via email, to each of the recipients, and generate a unique ID for the conversation.
+This ID will be returned to the calling application in the HTTP response, along with a link back to URL for the conversation (in the Location header).
+The response status code will be 201.

 *Sample Request*